BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/communication-protocol/publish-errors.md

 ```
 </div>

-For example (data for Buoy ID = 1, version 0 of this project):
+For example (error for Buoy ID = 1, version 0 of this project):

 <div class="code-example" markdown="1">
 ```